PopescuStefanRadu/kafka-workshop-2023/README.md

 1. Consume from a topic in a broker and for each message produce a message in a topic from a different broker
 2. Validate and handle validation for incoming messages from a topic
-3. Handle errors, both deserialization and application errors by logging them, retrying 5 times and finally pushing the messages into another topic (dead letter queue)
+3. Handle errors, both deserialization and application errors by logging them, retrying 5 times - Alex and finally pushing the messages into another topic (dead letter queue)
 4. Use incoming message conversion, check if it is also possible to produce messages that get converted (see https://docs.spring.io/spring-kafka/docs/2.9.13/reference/html/#conversionservice-customization and